hanpari/sovereign/source/02/052_drama.md

 When Gromov turned around, he spotted a dark-haired lady with green eyes, thin lips, and well-defined cheekbones, clad in a black skirt and snow-white shirt.

 On a long leash, she was walking a grayish French bulldog.
-Wheezing and coughing, the animal bravely trod the gravel path, with huge eyes almost popping out of shallow sockets.
+The animal bravely trod the gravel path, wheezing and coughing, with huge eyes almost popping out of shallow sockets.
 Every day in the flat-faced dog's life had to be a constant purgatory.

 Evaluating both men and their SF uniforms, the woman appeared taken aback for a while.